KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-4.md

 **#METHOD-2**

 I have downloaded to VDI file which has spike,pk and riscv installaton and followed the Task-3.

+> * Method 1 explains Manual Installation.
+> * Method 2 is Pre-installed VDI.
+> * Method 1 discusses installing Spike and pk, while Method 2 provides a VirtualBox disk image (VDI) with Spike and pk already installed.

 _--compiling the .C using GCC Compiler_
 ```